-Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR
+Not relevant (NR)

+Q: NR A: NR C: NR

+Q: NR A: NR C: NR

+Q: NR A: NR C: NR
-Many invertebrate species within the biotope probably respond to light levels, detecting shade and shadow to avoid predators, and day length in their behavioural or reproductive strategies.

-However, their visual acuity is probably very limited and they are unlikely to respond to visual disturbance at the benchmark level.
+Many invertebrate species within the biotope probably respond to light levels, detecting shade and shadow to avoid predators and day length in their behavioural or reproductive strategies.
+However, their visual acuity is probably very limited and they are unlikely to respond to a visual disturbance at the benchmark level.
 This pressure is, therefore, assessed as 'Not relevant'.